PeggyJV/documentation/introduction/tokenomics.md

 **Gas Fees:** SOMM can be used to pay for gas fees (transaction fees) on the network.
 Transaction fees paid in SOMM help to ensure the network runs smoothly.\
 \
 **Protocol Governance:** SOMM can be used to create and vote on proposals.
 By participating in governance, SOMM holders control key pieces of the protocol.
-They have the ability to approve new vauls and control the deployment of a large community Treasury.&#x20;
+They have the ability to approve new vaults and control the deployment of a large community Treasury.&#x20;

 Overall, SOMM is an essential component of the Sommelier network, providing the necessary infrastructure for a decentralized and community-driven ecosystem.